[ Printer Friendly Version ] [ Report Abuse ]

 | ||Rating: Mature||Chapter Reviews: 98|

 This fic is a little bit of everything I love.
-It's a coming-of-age story, with a dollop of adventure, comedy, romance, and baked goods.
-I wanted to write a story that captured the spirit of Hogwarts as JKR does, which can be rare in Next Gen humor.
-It's written episodically and has an ensemble cast.
+It's a coming-of-age heist story, chock full of characters and baked goods.
+I wanted to write a next gen that captured the spirit of Hogwarts as JKR does, as a place that's seen all kinds of hope and darkness.
 The major players are Beatrice Chang, Scorpius Malfoy, Fred Weasley, Anjali Patil-Davies, and Albus Potter.
 The PoVs rotate; don't get dizzy.

 I hope you enjoy reading this as much as I've enjoyed writing it ♥